NeginMashreghi/ApplicationDevelopmentUsingJava-AssignmentTwo/README.md

 The view group page is used to display all groups within a department.
 This page, when initially rendered, shows an empty result set (ie. no groups), however after a department is selected via the dropdown, the group combo box becomes enabled and the selection of groups associated with that department become available.
 Finally, once a search is performed, with department and group selected, a result set is rendered showing the entire list of employees associated with that group.
 An example wireframe, showing a hypothetical query for the “Super Heroes” group is displayed in the following diagram.

+## Reports

+The new wireframes added, conceptualize the new Create Report Template, Enter Report and View Report Pages.
+To help clarify these requirements, examples of each of these new pages, with sample entry data has been provided.

+**Create Report Template - Example**

+The Business Analysts have provided a wireframe mockup of a potential create report template page below Figure 6:

 <img width="570" alt="screen shot 2018-06-14 at 4 13 59 pm" src="https://user-images.githubusercontent.com/27638465/41436127-bf756d2e-6fee-11e8-86d5-7900a7c6566c.png">

+The create report template page is used to create a report template, that can later be selected to generate a report.
+The create report template page, has a “Details” area and three sections (Sections I-III).
+The details section contains three mandatory fields, namely, a “Report Template” text field, an unmodifiable date field (automatically populated with current date), and a department combo dropdown that is populated with the list of known departments.
+The remaining sections (Sections I-III) provide a text area each, where the user can enter a name to name each section uniquely.
+Section I specifically, allows for only 5 criteria’s (text fields) to be entered at a maximum.
+A criterion is simply an area where the user to enter in a text criterion used for evaluation.
+Section II-III on the other hand, allow for only three criteria each, and again at a maximum.
+A minimum of one criteria much be entered in each Section (I-III) in order for the report template to be successfully created.
+Lastly, each criterion is attributed a maximum weight of between 1-5.
+Once a report template is created successfully, the template becomes available for selection when entering a report.

 <img width="599" alt="screen shot 2018-06-14 at 4 14 22 pm" src="https://user-images.githubusercontent.com/27638465/41436133-c4d965c2-6fee-11e8-9f21-711f8295275a.png">
 <img width="623" alt="screen shot 2018-06-14 at 4 14 52 pm" src="https://user-images.githubusercontent.com/27638465/41436138-c806467a-6fee-11e8-8ffc-6b404d9a8dfc.png">
 <img width="592" alt="screen shot 2018-06-14 at 4 15 13 pm" src="https://user-images.githubusercontent.com/27638465/41436145-caf40c6e-6fee-11e8-9809-58c20dcf9494.png">